TheLucifurry/matter-liquid/DOCS.md

   engine: Matter.Engine
   render: Matter.Render

+  // Optional, constant
+  isAdvancedAlgorithm: boolean = false  // Use advanced algorithm (with viscosity)
+  isRegionalComputing: boolean = false  // Computing all particles in the camera's region or in all world
+  radius: number = 30                   // Interaction radius of particles

-  // Optional
+  // Optional, redefinable
   isPaused: boolean = false             // Set pause on start
-  isFullMode: boolean = false // Choose full algorithm (with viscosity)
-  radius: number = 30         // Interaction radius
   gravityRatio: number = 0.1            // The ratio of particle gravity to the gravity of Matter's world }
 ```
 ## Events